Harrison Barnes: AAU

 Barnes played for All Iowa Attack and Howard Pulley Panthers (MN) on the AAU Circuit, along with football prospect Seantrel Henderson.

 College recruitment

 Barnes considered offers from Duke, Iowa State, Kansas, North Carolina, Oklahoma and UCLA.
-Barnes unofficially visited Kansas twice, for Late Night in the Phog in October 2008 and a spring game against Tennessee.
-Barnes took official visits to North Carolina, Duke, Kansas, UCLA and Oklahoma, but he did not take an official visit to Iowa State; since he lived only a mile from campus, he chose to unofficially visit instead.
-On November 13, 2009, Barnes Skyped coach Roy Williams of North Carolina to announce his decision to join the Tar Heels.
+He unofficially visited Kansas twice, for Late Night in the Phog in October 2008 and a spring game against Tennessee.
+Barnes took official visits to North Carolina, Duke, Kansas, UCLA and Oklahoma, but he did not take an official visit to Iowa State since he lived only 1 mi from campus, so Barnes chose to unofficially visit instead.
+On November 13, 2009, he Skyped coach Roy Williams of North Carolina to announce his decision to join the Tar Heels.